SamsungLabs/adaptive-color-grading/README.md

 color offset can be applied to each region.
 The four region adjustments are composed into a single 3D LUT and applied to the image, as in standard color grading modules.

-The tool is novel in that it learns the *pivots* from the image itself: `adapt` fits a k-nearest-neighbour regressor mapping a luminance histogram to the four pivot positions, so a set of color offsets can be batch applied to a whole project while automatically accounting for differences in intensity distributions between scene types.
+The tool is novel in that it can automatically predict *TRTs* using the `adapt` class, fitting the 3D LUT to the intensity distribution of each new input image.
+Via this mechanism, a set of color offsets can be batch applied to a whole project.

 Users can interact with these classes via the nested color grading interface `adaCG.py` and database manager interface `dBadaCG.py`.
 The package also contains an example training dataset from the experiments in the paper, and a number of demo images for users to experiment with.